IMAGO-Catalogues-Jjanes/extractionCatalogs/README.md

 - output : XML TEI and CSV files

-The script output is a XML-TEI file which combines all the ALTO transcriptions and sticks to the [ODD](https://github.com/carolinecorbieres/ArtlasCatalogues/blob/master/5_ImproveGROBIDoutput/ODD/ODD_VisualContagions.xml) done by Caroline Corbières.
+The script output is an XML-TEI file which combines all the ALTO transcriptions and sticks to the [ODD](https://github.com/carolinecorbieres/ArtlasCatalogues/blob/master/5_ImproveGROBIDoutput/ODD/ODD_VisualContagions.xml) done by Caroline Corbières.

 The ```/exemples_output``` directory contains examples of data produced by this pipeline.